Wanderingidea/ATtinyTRNG/README.md

 ### Method:<br>
 Random bytes made from the 4 available ADCs on a ATtiny85 MCU are used to seed a Middle Square Weyl Sequence prng which in turn is used to generate CPU jitter.<br>
 The output of CPU jitter is then combined with the output of the Middle Square Weyl Sequence prng.
+To squeeze as much entropy out of the MCU as possible, jitter of the main loop is also used.<br>
 Both true random sources are checked for failure: if one of them fails the MCU is put to sleep.
 Every 5 seconds a activity led blinks.<br>
 A speed of appr.
 54 B/s is achieved.